 26.012 Fees.
-All fees under this ordinance are established pursuant to a fee schedule adopted by the agency.
+All fees under this ordinance are established pursuant to a Fee Schedule adopted by the Sauk County Board of Supervisors.
 Copies of the current fee schedule are kept on file at the department.
 Any permit fee is payable upon submission of a permit application.